JerryAZR/oneFileXe/README.md

 ### Basic

-The application directory is appended to a pre-built loader.
-The loader first recreates the directory when it runs, then runs the entry-point file (AppRun).
+A Qt-CMake project is created for each packed application.
+Everything in the application directory is added to the Qt resource system.
+The project is then statically built with a loader which unpacks the application directory and runs `AppRun` on start up.